 Mathew is an international transactional lawyer and corporate advisor with a focus on entertainment, technology and creative industries.
 Described as a “game-changing attorney” by Variety Magazine, Mathew leads our China office and media and entertainment practice from Beijing.
 He represents major Hollywood studios and producers on both motion picture and television projects.
 Mathew’s clientele extends to tech companies, promoters and event management companies, architectural firms, universities and publishers.

 Mathew has had an office in Beijing since 2004, and he moved there in 2009 to participate more directly in the opportunities offered by the city’s burgeoning media, entertainment and creative industries.
 Mathew served as Chair and Co-Chair of AmCham China’s Media & Entertainment Forum from 2010 to 2017 and was a regular contributor to AmCham China’s Annual China White Paper.

-Mathew is no longer practicing law in Australia, but he remains on the roll of solicitors of the Supreme Court of New South Wales.
+Mathew is not currently practicing in Australia.
 He works in China as a consultant, and enjoys the excitement and challenges of living and working in China’s political and cultural center.
 He was born and grew up in Brisbane, Australia.